-When you have problems with your LifeBook notebook, try to find the symptoms under the Problem column of the troubleshooting table for the feature giving you difficulty.
+When you have problems with your Tablet PC, try to find the symptoms under the Problem column of the troubleshooting table for the feature giving you diffi-

 You will find a description of common causes for that symptom under the column Possible Cause and what, if anything, you can do to correct the condition under Possible Solutions.
-All possible causes or solutions may not apply to your notebook.
+All possible causes or solutions may not apply to your Tablet PC.